 3. Stay Aligned with Your Brand

 Chatbot interactions have the potential to deliver quick resolutions to a customer’s immediate concerns, which make them great for building stronger relationships with your customers.
 Be sure to use language that is consistent with your brand.
 You don’t want the chatbot experience to ‘stand out’ as something that doesn’t quite match the feel of the rest of your digital experience.

 4. Be Consistent with Agent Best Practices

 Make sure your chatbot experience mimics your agent best practices.
-For example, chat agents know to offer answers and information one piece at a time, rather than dump a long block of text into a conversation all at once.
+For example, chat agents offer answers and information one piece at a time, rather than dump a long block of text into a conversation all at once.
 Your chatbot should do the same.

 5. Make Handoffs Feel Personal

 There will always be occasions where your chatbot has to hand the conversation over to a live agent.
 Ensure that the context of the conversation is preserved.
 Your agents should have full insight into what was already discussed so that customers don’t have to start over or repeat themselves.
 A ‘blind’ handoff will undo all of the goodwill you built up during the chatbot interaction, and leave the customer feeling as though the whole interaction was impersonal, mechanical, and a waste of time.

 For more information on how to deploy an enterprise-ready, intelligent chatbot that will exceed your customer expectations, contact 7.ai today.